The Great Helmet Debate: Full-Face Helmets are the Best

 The helmet debate rages on.
 Some motorcyclists argue that helmets inhibit their vision or that they really don’t protect them from injury.
 Yet, the science is clear.
 Given how many victims I’ve helped, it’s probably obvious where I fall on the spectrum of this debate: Helmets save lives.

-Check out this chart detailing the distribution of impact locations on motorcycle helmets based on a study by Dietmar Otte:
+Distribution of impact locations on motorcycle helmets, all collisions, based on a study by Dietmar Otte.
+Image courtesy of CDC.gov

 Your chin takes a huge hit in the average motorcycle accident.
 Hence, full-face helmets are best!